 — Minimum initial investment: $3,000

 The United States is still the world’s idea factory, but it is also already a developed country with high living standards.
 The same is true of Canada, Japan, and much of Europe.
-In a developed country, annual economic growth of 3% to 4% is a cause for celebration.
+In a developed country, if you produce economic growth of 3% to 4%, government officials are doing cartwheels and slapping five.

 But it’s a much different story in emerging markets.
 Because they are starting at lower levels of development, it’s possible for them to grow significantly faster than their developed-world peers.
 Economic growth in excess of 8% or even 10% is not uncommon during booms.